 The equivalent of the Form W-9 for foreign contractors is the IRS Form W-8BEN.
 It has two variations: Form W-8BEN for individuals and Form W-8BEN-E for entities (foreign companies, or the self-employed operating under a business entity).
 The contractor's status determines the form that needs to be collected.

 These forms are used to prove that a person (or entity) is not, in fact, a US citizen.
 The hiring company is entitled to rely on the claims made on these forms to determine obligations regarding tax reporting and withholding.
-If the information on the form differs from facts, and the worker does not qualify as a foreign contractor, the company is free from liability for not meeting tax requirements.
+If the information on the form differs from facts, and the worker does not qualify as a foreign independent contractor, the company is free from liability for not meeting tax requirements.

 These forms are valid for three years and should be renewed if the relationship continues beyond that time.
 You can learn more about W-8BEN forms on the IRS' W-8BEN page.

-Tax Implications for US companies hiring independent contractors
+Tax implications for US companies hiring independent contractors

 Hiring an independent contractor who is a US citizen living in the US (1099 contractor)

 From the perspective of a US company, this is the most straightforward setup.
 The first step is to request the contractor to provide Form W-9.
 The company that hired the contractor will need to issue a Form 1099-NEC by January 31st to report payments higher than $600 in the previous year.
 The company doesn't have to withhold tax before making a payment to the contractor.
+Remember that the company doesn't pay any payroll taxes, health insurance, workers' compensation insurance, or any other FICA taxes.

 Hiring a foreign independent contractor living outside of the US